James Maddison: Leicester City

-Maddison signed for Premier League club Leicester City on 20 June 2018, on a five-year contract for an undisclosed fee thought to be around £20 million.
+Maddison signed for Premier League club Leicester City on 20 June 2018 on a five-year contract for an undisclosed fee thought to be around £20 million.
 He scored his first goal in the Premier League on 18 August in a 2–0 win against Wolverhampton Wanderers.
-He later followed up his impressive start for the club with back-to-back Premier League goals, from set-pieces, against AFC Bournemouth and Huddersfield Town, respectively.
+He later followed up his impressive start for the club with back-to-back Premier League goals, both from set-pieces, against AFC Bournemouth and Huddersfield Town, respectively.

+His performances in his debut season saw him awarded Leicester City's Young Player of the Season.

 On 29 July 2020, he agreed a new four-year contract with Leicester.

-On 27 September 2020, Maddison scored a curler outside the box in a 5–2 win against Manchester City in the league which was later voted as Premier League Goal of the Month.
+On 27 September 2020, Maddison scored from long range in a 5–2 win against Manchester City, a goal which was later voted as Premier League Goal of the Month.

 On 11 April 2021, Maddison was one of three players dropped from Leicester's squad for the game against West Ham United after breaching COVID-19 protocols.
+On 15 May, he appeared as a substitute in the 67th minute of the 2021 FA Cup Final, as Leicester beat Chelsea 1–0 at Wembley Stadium.

+Maddison was named Leicester City's Player of the Season for 2021–22.
+He top scored for the team with 18 goals in all competitions, in addition to registering 12 assists.

+On 11 February 2023, Maddison captained Leicester for the first time in a 4–1 win over Tottenham Hotspur, a match in which he scored his team's second goal and assisted their fourth.
+He ended the 2022–23 season with ten goals and nine assists in the Premier League as Leicester were relegated to the Championship.